adrianmcli/kendricktan.github.io/posts/capsule_networks_explained.md

 <center><img src="https://i.imgur.com/NUQ90C3.png"/></center>
 <h5 align="center">Figure 1.0: Translation Invariance</h5>

 What we want to strive for is __translation equivariance__.
-Whereby you show it an image of a cat rotated 0 degrees, it predicts that it's a cat rotated ~0 degrees.
+That means that when you show it an image of a cat rotated 0 degrees, it predicts that it's a cat rotated ~0 degrees.
 You show it the same image rotated 90 degrees, it predicts that its a cat rotated ~90 degrees.

 <center><img src="https://i.imgur.com/eChagPp.png"/></center>
 <h5 align="center">Figure 1.1: Translation Equivariance</h5>